Kenneth T. Jackson - Robert Moses, Hero of New York?

 Dwarkesh Patel 0:34:41

-But before you answer that, can I just ask, so on that particular point, it is true that he wasn't in charge of mass transit, but also he wasn't in charge of roads until he made himself responsible for roads, right?
-So if he chose to, he could have made himself responsible for mass transit and taken care
+On that particular point it is true that he wasn't in charge of mass transit, but also he wasn't in charge of roads until he made himself responsible for roads, right?
+So if he chose to, he could have made himself responsible for mass transit and taken care of it.

 Kenneth Jackson 0:34:56